paixaop/node-sodium/README.md

 # Manual Build

 Before you run the manual build you must run the `npm install` once to install the required dependencies, like `node-gyp` that are needed to compile `node-sodium`.
 Please note that `npm install` will install the dependencies and compile `node-sodium` as well.
-After this initial step you can make changes to the source and run the following commands to manually build the module.
+After this initial step you can make changes to the source and run the following commands to manually build the module:

     make configure
     make sodium